-Wen-Hang Lin (林文漢) is a contemporary photographer based in Arizona.
-His works focus on memory, place, and time through introspection and contemplation in the daily experience.
+Wen-Hang Lin (林文漢) is a contemporary photographer as well as a graphic designer.
+His works are personal storytelling through daily introspection and contemplation in memory, place, and time.
 “Photography should not be limited to cultivate presence, but an inward awareness of self,” the artist said.
 Only achieved that can lead us to a recognition of our shared human condition.

 Born and raised in Taipei, Taiwan, he moved to American Southwest and studied photography in his early twenties.
 He graduated with honors from Arizona State University, where he earned his B.F.A.
 Later, he received M.F.A. in photography at The Ohio State University.